rust-lang/rfcs/text/3446-store.md

 Furthermore, the natural consequence of adopting this RFC would be rewriting the existing collections in terms of `Store`, rather than `Allocator`.
-A mostly mechanical task, certainly, but an opportunity to introduce subtle bugs in the process, even if MIRI would hopefully catch most such bugs.
+A mostly mechanical task, certainly, but an opportunity to introduce subtle bugs in the process, even if Miri would hopefully catch most such bugs.

 Finally, having two allocator-like APIs, `Store` and `Allocator`, means that users will forever wonder which trait they should implement[^1], and which trait they should use when implementing a collection[^2].